uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/guidance/become-a-teacher-in-england.md

 provider at a time.
 However, you can apply to as many as you want, sequentially, until the end of the recruitment period.

-The recruitment period closes on 3 October 2020 for courses starting in 2020, and re-opens a few weeks later for courses starting in 2021.

 So if you are unsuccessful, when recruitment reopens for the following year, you can start again, and apply to 3 training providers just as you did in the first round of applications.

-Back to top

 ## Get a job in teaching